argrelay/argrelay/readme.md

 <a name="argrelay-name"></a>
 # What's in a name?

-CLI for any program is wrapped by `argrelay` interaction.
+CLI for any program is wrapped by `argrelay` interaction and invoked by the user indirectly.

-Eventually, `argrelay` will "relay" command line args around (hence, the name) with associated data:
+Eventually, `argrelay` "relays" command line args (hence, the name)<br/>
+with associated data around to invoke the program selected by the user:

 ```mermaid
 sequenceDiagram